Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Methods

 \section{Methods}

-In the gravitational many-body problem, $N$ objects move under the each others' attractive influence and space-time distortions.
+In the gravitational many-body problem, $N$ objects move under the attractive influence and space-time distortions of each other.
 We use three independently developed implementations of the force-law and integration method.
-The code \PhFour\, \citep[see Appendix\,\ref{sec:implementation},][]{2014DDA....4530301M} for the problem of $N$ point masses under a Newtonian force law with regular hardware and compiler supported precision (see sec.\,\ref{Sect:Hermite}).

-For chaotic systems, one may desire more control over the precision and accuracy of the integrator because reprehensible $N$-body calculations provide insufficient trust due to round-off and integration errors that grow exponentially with time.
-On the other hand, veracious calculations are also reprehensible, but statistically indistinguishable from the converged solutions \citep{2015ComAC...2....2B}.
-We, therefore also perform calculations using \Brutus\, \citep{2014ApJ...785L...3P}, which allows us to control these parameters with a tolerance $\epsilon$ and word-length $L_w$ (see\,\ref{Sect:Brutus}).
+One of these is the code \PhFour\, \citep[see Appendix\,\ref{sec:implementation},][]{2014DDA....4530301M}, which is designed for the problem of $N$ point masses under a Newtonian force law with regular hardware and compiler-supported precision (see sec.\,\ref{Sect:Hermite}) For chaotic systems, one may desire more control over the precision and accuracy of the integrator because reprehensible $N$-body calculations provide insufficient trust due to round-off and integration errors that grow exponentially with time.
+On the other hand, veracious calculations are also reprehensible, but are statistically indistinguishable from the converged solutions \citep{2015ComAC...2....2B}.
+We therefore also perform calculations using \Brutus\, \citep{2014ApJ...785L...3P}, which allows us to control these parameters with a tolerance $\epsilon$ and word-length $L_w$ (see\,\ref{Sect:Brutus}).